 1. Have physical boundaries - Including, but not limited to, sexual boundaries.
 Most of us already know that crossing sexual boundaries are an obvious no-no before marriage - but remember that certain levels of physical touch is but a stone’s throw away.
 Tread this water carefully and know where to draw the line!

 2. Have emotional boundaries - tread carefully on conversation subjects.
 Don't go too deep too quickly.
 Keep it lighthearted and fun until trust is built.
 Remember, intimacy is emotional, not just sexual.
 You can become very intimate with someone on an emotional level - which is fine until you marry someone else!
 There are details about me that only my husband knows - and it makes him special and set apart from everyone else!
-You want your future spouse to be the one who knows the innermost parts of your heart, rather than a bunch of guys you had D & M’s with in the past.
-For now, keep the most intimate details for chats with your girlfriends!
+You want your future spouse to be the one who knows the innermost parts of your heart, rather than a bunch of people you had D & M’s with in the past.
+For now, keep the most intimate details for chats with appropriate people, like family, mentors, and trustworthy long-time friends who have your best intentions.

 3. Have social boundaries - boundaries are always crossed when you're hidden from the sight of others.
 Hanging out in groups frees us from the pressure of getting to know someone in a romantically charged environment.
 It’s also handy to see how they interact with others, because how they treat others is a better reflection of their character than how they treat you.
-(If he's not nice to the waiter - he’s not nice!
-If he’s rude to his mum and nice to you - he’ll be rude to you one day too!)
-If you do hang out exclusively - think the beach, a cafe, the shopping mall - you know, where's there's people around and a good distance from the backseat of his car.
+(If he’s rude to his mum and nice to you - he’ll be rude to you one day too!
+If she's not nice to the waiter - she’s not nice!)
+If you do hang out exclusively - think the beach, a cafe, the shopping mall - you know, where's there's people around and a good distance from the backseat of the car.

 But think of it like fire - it’s captivating & it can pull us in to its enamouring flames.